 Approval of Strategic Report

-We have provided information in this report on our strategy, business model and objectives which is contained in the Strategic Report.
-You will find the Strategic Report on pages 1 to 39 of the 2015 Annual Report and its content has been approved by the Board.
+We have provided information in this report on our strategy, business model (which has been updated to reflect our current strategy) and objectives which is contained in the Strategic Report.
+You will find the Strategic Report on pages 1 to 47 of the Annual Report and its content has been approved by the Board.

 Group Chief Executive

-+ Free cash flow: cash generated from operating activities in the financial year after net capital expenditure, net interest and tax paid.
++ Free cash flow: cash generated from operations in the financial year after net capital exposure, net interest and tax paid.